HttoHu/Merdog/docs/EN/introduction.md

     * portable (less than 500 KiB on Windows)
     * easy to learn
     * easy to extend.
-You can packing the core code of your program to merdog which enables you to hot upgrade and distinct between core code and transection code.
+You can pack the core code of your program to merdog which enables you to hot upgrade and distinct between core code and transection code.
     * MIT LISECE enables you to use merdog freely, it is commercial friendly.
 * disadvantage